Acute Care vs. Ambulatory Care: Comparing Your Nursing Options

 Now that you have a better understanding of acute care versus ambulatory care, you are better equipped to decide which environment is the better fit for you.

 Can you see yourself working in acute or ambulatory care?
-If you have an idea of what kind of nurse you want to be, it's time to find out which nursing credential will best support your career plan.
-Check out this handy infographic for more information: Types of Nursing Degrees: Diagnosing Your Ideal Healthcare Career.
+If you have an idea of what kind of nurse you want to be, it’s time to take the next step toward becoming a nurse.
+Check out our article “How to Become a Nurse: A Beginner’s Guide” to learn how to start your nursing career.